friendica/friendica-addons/impressum/README.md

 Manual Configuration
 --------------------
-If you for any reason you prefer to use a configuration file instead, you can set the following variables in the config/addon.ini.php file
+If you for any reason you prefer to use a configuration file instead, you can set the following variables in the `config/addon.config.php` file

-	[impressum]
+	'impressum' => [
-	owner =           this is the Name of the Operator ownerprofile =    this is an optional Friendica account where the above owner name will link to email =           a contact email address (optional) will be displayed slightly obfuscated as name(at)example(dot)com postal =          should contain a postal address where you can be reached at (optional) notes =           additional informations that should be displayed in the Impressum block footer_text =     Text that will be displayed at the bottom of the pages.
+        'owner' => '',           This is the Name of the Operator 'ownerprofile' => '',    This is an optional Friendica account where the above owner name will link to 'email' => '',           A contact email address (optional) Will be displayed slightly obfuscated as name(at)example(dot)com 'postal' => '',          Should contain a postal address where you can be reached at (optional) 'notes' => '',           Additional informations that should be displayed in the Impressum block 'footer_text' => '',     Text that will be displayed at the bottom of the pages.
+    ],